minajevs/evy/inspiration/readme.md

 Use cases:
   - Recipe "Carbonara", 42 recipes across the website, + add your own recipe
   - "Tengu" keyboard, 23 builds across the website

+# Sputnik8 HomePage

+Clean and straight to the point
+  - Recent/popular collections